openxla/stablehlo/docs/spec_draft.md

 upper triangle or strict lower triangle correspondingly, are implementation-defined.

-If there exists `i` where the input matrix is not an Hermitian positive-definite matrix, then the result is implementation-defined.
+If there exists `i` where the input matrix is not an Hermitian positive-definite matrix, then the behavior is undefined.

 ### Inputs